Choose a product to see your rates:

 Whether you want a new student loan or are refinancing, comparing options is the number one way to save money.
 Purefy’s tools let you easily narrow down your options, find the lender that fits your needs, and dial in your savings.

 With your monthly savings and total cost for each option displayed with total transparency all in one, easy tool, you will never be left guessing if you made the right decision on your student loans.
-Whether you are looking to lower your monthly payment or minimize your interest costs, Purefy could help you save.
+Whether you are looking to lower your monthly payment or minimize your interest costs, Purefy will help you save.

 Student loan refinancing is a process where you take out a new loan through a private lender for the amount of your current debt.
 You then use the new refinanced loan — which has a different interest rate, monthly payment, and length of repayment than your old loans — to pay off your remaining college debt.